TRAM Flap Breast Reconstruction

 Who is a Candidate for TRAM Flap?

 Candidates for TRAM Flap breast reconstruction surgery include:

 - Patients who have an adequate amount of tissue in the lower abdomen to provide donor skin for the new breast

 - Patients who have had radiation therapy targeted in the chest wall

 - Patients who have not undergone previous abdominal surgery that resulted in large scars across the upper abdominal area

-Breast Reconstruction in Long Island and NYC
+Breast Reconstruction in NYC and Long Island, New York

-TRAM Flap breast reconstruction at the Long Island Plastic Surgical Group is one of the most commonly performed and effective reconstruction techniques.
+TRAM Flap breast reconstruction at the New York Plastic Surgical Group is one of the most commonly performed and effective reconstruction techniques.
 Many of our surgeons are specialty-trained in microvascular and cancer reconstruction surgery, and patients should know that they are in the experienced hands of surgeons who are committed to restoring their breasts with results that look natural and beautiful.
 To schedule a consultation for breast reconstruction and discuss all treatment options, including the TRAM Flap breast technique, please contact our practice.

 1 BreastCancer.org.
 TRAM Flap.
 Available: https://www.breastcancer.org/treatment/surgery/reconstruction/types/autologous/tram.
 Accessed October 28, 2020.

 View Our Locations